-Any changes in a students' schedule should be made by University Census Date (Fall: Friday, September 1, 2023; Spring: Monday, January 22, 2024) (or other appropriate semester); typically, the census date is ten days following the first day of classes.
+Any changes in a students' schedule should be made by University Census Date (Fall: Friday, August 30, 2024; Spring: Monday, January 26, 2026) (or other appropriate semester); typically, the census date is ten days following the first day of classes.
 Only the courses dropped or reduced by this date will be eligible for any refund or credit; the student must work directly with the University Cashier's Office to request rebates.

 Course Drop/Revisions: After the Census Date, changes to a student's schedule will not generate a refund or credit from the University.
-Such changes occurring at that point should be initiated via the Drop/Revision deadline (Fall: Thursday, October 19, 2023; Spring: Monday, March 4, 2024).
+Such changes occurring at that point should be initiated via the Drop/Revision deadline (Fall: Thursday, October 23, 2025; Spring: Wednesday, March 25, 2025).
 Students can make changes to their schedule via their MyPack Portal until 11:59 pm.
 However, students can only drop an entire course; they cannot modify those with variable hours (such as an Independent Study).
 To do the latter, students would need to speak with the Graduate Student Services Coordinator to complete a schedule revision form, where they can stipulate the reduction in attempted credit hours.

 Schedule revision requests are subject to NC State Graduate School approval; students must provide a compelling justification statement to accompany the request.
-If a student is considering reducing their course load they should meet with the Director of the Graduate Program (Dr. Deming) or the Graduate Student Services Coordinator (Courtney Ray) at the College of Design, prior to making any decisions.
+If a student is considering reducing their course load they should meet with the Director of Doctoral Programs (Dr. D'souza) or the Graduate Program Coordinator (Dr. Deming) prior to making any decisions.

-Billing: Only courses dropped or reduced by the University Census Date (Fall: Friday, September 1, 2023; Spring: Monday, January 22, 2024) are eligible for a refund or credit.
+Billing: Only courses dropped or reduced by the University Census Date (Fall: Friday, August 30, 2024; Spring: Monday, January 26, 2026) are eligible for a refund or credit.
 Once the Census Date has passed, changes to a student's schedule will not generate a refund or credit from the University.
-Such changes occurring at that time, should be initiated by the Drop/Revision deadline (Fall: Thursday, October 19, 2023; Spring: Monday, March 4, 2024).
+Such changes occurring at that time, should be initiated by the Drop/Revision deadline (Fall: Thursday, October 23, 2025; Spring: Wednesday, March 25, 2025).